Linrad home page.

 Do not use Portaudio MME.

-Select the first alternative from the list that exists for the soundcard that you want to use for output.
+Select the best (first) alternative from the list that exists for the soundcard that you want to use for output.
 The difference between these drivers may be very large.

 Under Linux there is ALSA, alsa-oss, 4Front OSS and legacy sound.
-Problems with bad drive routines are generally much smaller in Linux compared to Windows.
+Problems with bad drive routines occur under Linux as well as under different versions of Windows.

 The input and output of the Rx side of Linrad can be set up in a very large number of ways sepending on the hardware and on user preferences.
 It is not practical to try to describe all of it here.
 Linrad itself will give a reasonable amount of information to the user during the setup phase.
 Install Linrad and go ahead.
 In case you find something that seems unclear, post a question on the Linrad mailing list.
 Somebody will answer and Linrad will probably be changed in a way that should reduce the risk that others have the same problem in the future.